 You can choose what to include in the language switcher.
 WPML can display a country flag, the native language name and the language name in the page’s current language.

 You can also choose colors for all parts of the language switcher.

-To change the flags that appear next to languages, click on “edit languages”.
-You can choose a different flag from WPML’s install directory or upload your own.
+- Here, you can choose a different flag from WPML’s install directory or upload your own